 Estimated time: 15-20 minutes at a leisurely pace.

 To the right of Herdsman Lake Wildlife Centre is the Olive Seymour boardwalk trail.
 The boardwalk protects the fragile swamp ecosystem (animals, plants, land and water sysems) while allowing visitors to explore comfortably.

 Discover a whole new world as you walk through flooded gum, tea-tree and paperbark woodlands; be rewarded with magnificent views of Herdsman Lake and its rich birdlife; look out for frogs, dragonflies and damselflies amongst the reeds...and if you're lucky, you might just spot a tiger snake!

-Tiger snakes are beautiful, venomous native snakes that call Herdsman Lake Regional Park home.
+Tiger snakes are beautiful, but venomous native snakes that call Herdsman Lake Regional Park home.
 These animals should be treated with respect and left alone in their environment.
 This fact sheet will tell you more about these native animals.